top of page

 Modern neuroscience tells us that children’s brains are still developing well into early adulthood.
 Skills like emotional regulation, impulse control, flexible thinking, and problem-solving are not traits children either “have” or “don’t have.”
 They are developmental capacities that grow over time.

 When we focus only on behavior, we miss what’s underneath.
+Instead, we should focus on brain development and ask better questions:

 • What does this nervous system need right now?